cstoner/sudoku_solver/README.md

 The approach used is not powerful enough to solve all sudoku, but should be capable of solving a good chunk of them.

 Essentially, it just keeps track of what numbers are valid for a given sudoku square, and if there is only one option available, then it inserts that one.
+It will also check to see if a number can only legally be placed in a single subregion of the sudoku grid.

-The process is continued until all of the
+The process is continued until all of the squares are filled in.

 Improvements
 ============